morgankenyon/DeepCreek/content/posts/what-to-do-with-weakness.md

 ---
-title: "What to do With Weakness?"
+title: "What to Do With Weakness?"
 date: 2023-01-26T07:18:22-05:00
 draft: false
 summary: If Christ is perfected in my weakness, why am I so fearful about it?